Bullseye (Marvel Comics): Early life and backstory

-His cold demeanor and unique skills, however, meant subsequent recruitment by the National Security Agency as an assassin was inevitable, and he was soon assigned to train Contras in Nicaragua.
+Bullseye's cold demeanor and unique skills led to his recruitment by the National Security Agency as an assassin, then an assignment to train Contras in Nicaragua.
 By the time he arrived, however, he claimed to have already been planning to leave the NSA.
-He had planned on robbing the Contras blind and fleeing, but soon discovered they were desperately poor.
-Bullseye made the best of the situation: within seven hours of being informed of their poverty, he had led the Contras in seizing a landing strip that the Colombian cocaine smugglers were using as a staging area before moving on to the United States.
+He had planned on robbing the Contras and fleeing, but he discovered they were desperately poor.
+Bullseye made the best of the situation: within seven hours of being informed of their poverty, he had led the Contras in seizing a landing strip that Colombian cocaine smugglers were using as a staging area before transporting the drugs to the US.
 Without use of the airfield, the smugglers were unable to send new shipments.
 Bullseye set up his hapless Nicaraguan translator Paolo as the leader of the new force controlling the airfield, and let the word spread around; however, Paolo was nothing but a patsy.
-Bullseye planned to invite several organized crime heads to the airfield to broker a new deal with him as Paolo's supposed "right-hand man".
-He would take their money and disappear, presumably leaving Paolo to suffer the wrath of the Mafia, Russian Mafia, Yakuza, and various other criminal elements.
+Bullseye planned to invite several organized crime heads to the airfield to broker a new deal with him as Paolo's supposed right-hand man.
+He would take their money and disappear, presumably leaving Paolo to suffer the wrath of the Mafia, Russian mafia, yakuza, and various other criminal elements.
 However, before the deal could be finalized, the Punisher (Frank Castle) arrived.

 Castle killed all the organized crime leaders in a fiery explosion from which Bullseye barely escaped.
 The two engaged in a fierce battle in which Bullseye was able to wound the Punisher and evade or disable several of his weapons.
 Bullseye then used some blood-reddened mud to paint a bull's-eye on his forehead, mocking Castle's inability to hit him.
 The fight concluded when Drug Enforcement Administration agents arrived, and the Punisher fled.
 Bullseye turned himself in to the D.E.A. agents and soon was assigned to infiltrate the Kingpin's criminal empire.
 He obtained a costume, fled yet again, and became one of the most dangerous hitmen in the world.